BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

 A few things to note:

 1. Check first if the field in the current document is required.
-In the Item DocType, the Item Group is required, while the Principal is not.
-Hence, the `destroy_prerequisites` method shall check first if a value for the `principal_name` is passed, while the Item Group is deleted in every call.
+In the Item DocType, the Item Group is required, while the Suppliers are not.
+Hence, the `destroy_prerequisites` method shall check first if a non-empty list for the `suppliers` parameter is passed, while the Item Group is deleted in every call.

 2. Use the `destroy` method, and **not** the `destroy_all` method.
 This is to avoid errors in unit tests involving document deletion and linked fields.